ksaleem66/ksaleem66.github.io/README.md

 ## How to Run Graphql App from Github:

-Fire up a browser and go to https://ksaleem66.github.io
+- Fire up a browser and go to https://ksaleem66.github.io
+- Login with your Email or Username and password of your Reboot01 platform